spencer-klue/Projects/Recommendation Systems/README.md

 > Build practical recommenders on the Amazon **Electronics** ratings dataset using popularity baselines, neighborhood methods, and matrix factorization.

-This folder contains **`Recommendation Systems (1).ipynb`**, a Jupyter notebook that implements multiple recommendation approaches and compares them on offline metrics.
+This folder contains **`Recommendation Systems.ipynb`**, a Jupyter notebook that implements multiple recommendation approaches and compares them on offline metrics.

 ---

-## 🎯 Goals
+## Goals
 - Implement **rank-based** (popularity) and **collaborative filtering** recommenders.
 - Tune **User–User** and **Item–Item** KNN models and an **SVD** (matrix factorization) model.
 - Evaluate with **RMSE**, **Precision@10**, **Recall@10**, and **F1** on a held-out test split.